scrasmussen/tools/README.md

 get all the wonderful things of linux on Windows 10.
 I've found that [tmux](https://blogs.msdn.microsoft.com/commandline/2016/06/08/tmux-support-arrives-for-bash-on-ubuntu-on-windows/) is the a good way to get multiple windows/tabs.

-* Install the `Vimium` extension on Google Chrome or the `Vimium-FF` extension for Firefox.